 To understand it further, also think of this analogy.

 Ever heard of the saying “sleep on it?”.
 Well, napping does help bring clarity.
-And in computer terminology, it gets rid of the overload that got accumulated in your ROM when you reboot your system.
+In computer terminology, it gets rid of the overload that accumulates in your ROM when you reboot your system.
 So when you wake up, you have fewer tabs open in your mind’s browser and can start fresh.

-On another note, I also suspect that those that meditate for at least an hour a day are able to reproduce the same effect of information absorption, that a nap would.
-Hence, those that meditate a lot begin to need less sleep overtime.
+On another note, I also suspect that those who meditate for at least an hour a day are able to reproduce the same effect of information absorption that a nap would.
+Hence, those who meditate a lot begin to need less sleep over time.

 #2 – Practice Bath Meditation.

-Lately, my favorite way to check-in with myself and just be present to my own energy, is to practice bathing meditations.
+Lately, my favourite way to check in with myself and just be present for my own energy is to practice bathing meditations.

 All I do is stand with my back to the shower, and as the water pours down, I relax my muscles.
 Then, I reflect on the following questions –